 NEXT UP ON this.

 He is regarded as the human embodiment of a YouTube comments section, while she’s accused of empowering terrorists through her gmail account.
-Together they’re the two most disliked candidates in American political history.
+Together, Donald Trump and Hilary Clinton are the two most disliked candidates in American political history.
 Opposition to Trump has come in many forms, from The New York Times compiling a full list of his Twitter insults, to members of Congress calling his candidacy ‘disgraceful’.
 Yet Trump’s appeal with grassroots supporters remains strong, even despite the recent leaked recording of his lewd comments about women.

 Matthew Sharpe, Professor of Philosophy in the School of Humanities and Social Sciences at Deakin University, specialises in political psychology and voter bias.
 Prof. Sharpe says that to understand the appeal of Trump, we have to understand the anxieties shaping American society, ‘Economic inequality is nearing record levels.
 Coupled with the fallout of the GFC and de-industrialisation, many people feel left behind.’